Selling A House With Tenants In Colorado

 Providing Proper Notice to Tenants

 One essential requirement when selling a house with tenants in Colorado is providing proper notice of intent to sell.
-It’s important to consult state laws on how much notice must be given prior to listing a rental unit for sale as well as how much notice must be given before showings.
+It’s important to consult state laws on how much notice must be given before listing a rental unit for sale as well as how much notice must be given before showings.

-In most cases landlords must give at least 24 hours advance notice prior to showing rental units except where emergency repairs are needed or where there is an immediate danger threatening life or property Even if the lease agreement does not require notice, providing advance notice of showings is a courtesy that can foster good relationships with your tenants.
+In most cases landlords must give at least 24 hours advance notice before showing rental units except where emergency repairs are needed or where there is an immediate danger threatening life or property Even if the lease agreement does not require notice, providing advance notice of showings is a courtesy that can foster good relationships with your tenants.

 Ensuring Compliance with Fair Housing Laws